microsoft/finops-toolkit/docs-mslearn/focus/what-is-focus.md

 Last but not least you also have the price and cost details.
 Each charge has a **BillingCurrency** that all prices and costs use, which might differ from how the provider prices charges.
 As an example, most MCA accounts are priced in USD and might get billed in another currency like Yen or Euros.

-> [!NOTE]
-> Because FOCUS relies on the billing currency, the prices shown in FOCUS datasets might not match native Cost Management schemas.

 Each charge includes the **PricingQuantity** and **PricingUnit** based on how the SKU was priced (which could be in chunks or "blocks" of units) and a set of unit prices for the cost of each individual pricing unit (based on the **SkuPriceId**) and the total cost based on the pricing quantity.
 FOCUS includes the **ListUnitPrice** and **ListCost** for the public retail or market prices without discounts, **ContractedUnitPrice**, and **ContractedCost** for prices after negotiated contractual discounts but without commitment discounts, **EffectiveCost** after commitment discount purchases were amortized, and **BilledCost** that was or will be invoiced.

-> [!NOTE]
-> Perhaps the biggest difference between FOCUS and native schemas is that FOCUS combines "actual" and "amortized" cost into a single dataset.
-This saves you time and money with a smaller dataset size compared to managing both datasets separately.
-Data size is on par with the amortized cost data except with less than 100 more rows for commitment discount purchases and refunds.

 Beyond these points, each provider can include more columns prefixed with **x\_** to denote them as extended columns that aren't part of the FOCUS schema but provide useful details about your cost and usage.
 Microsoft Cost Management provides the same details within its FOCUS dataset as the native schemas by utilizing this prefix.
 FinOps toolkit reports add to the columns with more details to facilitate reporting and optimization goals.